 If you’re reading this article, chances are it is because you’ve been giving thought to one of life’s greatest questions: What is my purpose?
 At some point in our journey we all get to that place where we begin asking ourselves questions like: “Is this all there is?”, or “Surely there’s more to life than this?”
 The difference is, you’re not only asking the questions, but you’re taking the time to reflect in pursuit of an answer.

 Random or Reason

-There are a lot of potential sources that one can look to for answers, but I believe the best place to start is with God.
-What does he have to say about your purpose?
-Regardless of your beliefs about God, it would be hard to think of God acting in random ways.
+There are a lot of potential sources one can look to for answers, but I believe the best place to start is with God.
+What does God have to say about your purpose?
+Regardless of your beliefs about God, it would be hard to think of God acting randomly.
 If God isn’t random, but rather intentional in all that he does, than you can logically conclude that he created you for a reason, and that your life does have meaning and purpose.
 Consider the following verse from the Bible: “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10 NIV)

 Think about what these words are saying.
 Not only are you created by God to do good works, but that the purposes for your life existed before you did.
 In other words, God had specific purposes in mind, and in order for those purposes to be fulfilled he created YOU!
 It’s amazing to think that God has purposes in mind for which each one of has been uniquely created.

 One of the problems that we face when trying to understand God’s purposes is that we try to know God’s purposes before knowing God.
 If one doesn’t have a personal relationship with God, is it reasonable to expect that we can know his purposes?
 Probably not.